Donald Moynihan

 Donald P. Moynihan is an Irish-American political scientist.
-He is the McCourt Chair at the McCourt School of Public Policy at Georgetown University, having previously worked at the University of Wisconsin–Madison (UW–Madison) and Texas A&M University.
+He is currently the J. Ira and Nicki Harris Family Professor of Public Policy at the University of Michigan Ford School of Public Policy.
+He was previously the McCourt Chair at the McCourt School of Public Policy at Georgetown University and on the faculty at the University of Wisconsin-Madison (UW–Madison) and Texas A&M University.
+From 2023 until 2024, Moynihan served as the President of the Association for Public Policy Analysis and Management.

 While at UW–Madison, his book The Dynamics of Performance Management: Constructing Information and Reform was named best book by the Academy of Management's Public and Nonprofit Division and received the Herbert Simon award from the American Political Science Association.

 Early life and education

 Moynihan completed his Bachelor of Arts degree in public administration at the University of Limerick (1997) and his master's (1998) and Ph.D.
 (2002) in public administration from the Maxwell School of Citizenship and Public Affairs at Syracuse University.

 Career

 Upon completing his formal education, Moynihan became an assistant professor at the Bush School of Government and Public Service at Texas A&M University from 2003 until 2005.
-While there, he received the 2004 Paul Volcker Endowment Junior Scholar Research Grant from the American Political Science Association‘s Public Administration Section for his work "What Do We Talk About When We Talk About Performance?
+While there, he received the 2004 Paul Volcker Endowment Junior Scholar Research Grant from the American Political Science Association's Public Administration Section for his article "What Do We Talk About When We Talk About Performance?
 A Content Analysis of Legislative Discussion of Performance Information."
-Following this, he accepted a similar position at the Robert M. La Follette School of Public Affairs within the University of Wisconsin–Madison.
+Following this, he accepted a similar position at the Robert M. La Follette School of Public Affairs at the University of Wisconsin-Madison.

-During his early years at UW–Madison, Moynihan published various books including The Dynamics of Performance Management: Constructing Information and Reform, which won the Best Book Award from the Public and Nonprofit Division of the Academy of Management.
+During his early years at UW–Madison, Moynihan published The Dynamics of Performance Management: Constructing Information and Reform, which won the Best Book Award from the Public and Nonprofit Division of the Academy of Management.
 It also received the Herbert Simon award from the American Political Science Association, which honors the book with the most significant influence in public administration scholarship in the last three to five years.
 In the same year, Moynihan launched the Performance Information Project "to bring together contemporary empirical research on how public services use performance data."
 He was also one of four faculty members chosen to establish a partnership between the Department of Political Science and the Elections Division of the state's Government Accountability Board.
 As a result of his academic achievements, Moynihan was one of the youngest members elected to be a Fellow of the United States National Academy of Public Administration and served as a member of the Policy Council of the Association for Public Policy Analysis and Management.